IceHe/mac-conf/.config/markdownlint/README.md

-# README

-`markdownlint.sytle.rb` file is archived.
+`markdownlint.sytle.rb` file was archived on 2020-12-31.